ibm-cloud-docs/text-to-speech/getting-started.md

 The following command uses the `GET /v1/synthesize` method to synthesize Spanish input to an audio file.

-1. Issue the following command to synthesize the string "hola mundo" and produce a WAV file named `hola_mundo.wav`.
+1. Issue the following command to synthesize the string "hola mundo" and produce a WAV file that is named `hola_mundo.wav`.
 The input text is URL-encoded.
 The method includes the query parameters `accept` to specify the audio format and `voice` to specify a Spanish voice, `es-ES_EnriqueVoice`.
     -   Replace `{username}` and `{password}` with your service credentials.

     ```bash